-Four of the 30 Partners (CA, MA, NC, and OH) do not provide ED charge information (either in revenue codes or a separate charge field) on records.
+Three of the 34 Partner organizations (CA, DC, and MA) do not provide ED charge information (either in revenue codes or a separate charge field) on records.
 This limited the ability to clearly identify ED visits in the SEDD using the HCUP criteria.
-Therefore, the identification of ED records in these States was evaluated on a State-by-State basis.
+Therefore, the identification of ED records for these data sources was evaluated individually.

-- CA, MA, and NC: In each case, the HCUP Partner provided a source file that contained only ED treat-and-release records.
-Because the data source provided a dedicated ED file, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met. - OH: The HCUP Partner provided a large outpatient database that combined records for ED services with records for other outpatient visits, such as ambulatory surgery, outpatient clinic, or laboratory.
-Each record contained a State-defined indicator of the type of outpatient service.
-Ohio outpatient records with an outpatient type of service value of E (ED), F (Fast Track ED), and U (Urgent Care) were considered to be ED records, even though information was not available to determine if HCUP criteria were met.
+- CA and MA: In each case, the HCUP Partner provided a source file that contained only ED treat-and-release records.
+Because the data source provided a dedicated ED file, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met. - DC: The HCUP Partner provided a large outpatient database that combined records for ED services with records for other outpatient visits, such as ambulatory surgery.
+Each record contained a Partner-defined indicator of the type of outpatient service.
+Outpatient records with an outpatient type of service value of 1 (ED) and 2 (Fast Track ED) were considered to be ED records, even though information was not available on the record to determine if the HCUP criteria were met.

 In data years 2010-2012 some OH hospitals consistently did not identify ED admissions in the SID.
 For these data years, OH hospitals were excluded from the NEDS sampling frame if the percentage of ED admissions between the prior data year and the current data year decreased by more than 20%.
 About 45 OH hospitals a year were excluded from the sampling frame in 2010-2012.
-By data year 2013, no OH hospitals needed to be excluded from the sampling frame frame because ED admissions were clearly identified.
+By data year 2013, no OH hospitals needed to be excluded from the sampling frame because ED admissions were clearly identified.

-State-Specific Restrictions
+Partner-Specific Restrictions

 Some HCUP Partner organizations that contributed data to the NEDS imposed restrictions on the release of certain data elements or on the number and types of hospitals that could be included in the database.
 In addition, because of confidentiality laws, some data sources were prohibited from providing HCUP with discharge records that indicated specific medical conditions, such as HIV/AIDS or behavioral health.
-Detailed information on these State-specific restrictions is available in Appendix B.
+Detailed information on these Partner-specific restrictions is available in Appendix B.